Fredericksburg built a railroad to Gordonsville

 After another sale, the line was renamed the Virginia Central Railroad and it advertised services on the "Battlefield Route."
 Despite the railroad's name, it was a completely separate line from the pre-Civil War "Virginia Central" railroad that was a key transportation link for moving Confederate supplies and troops north from Richmond.

-The Virginia Central Railroad converted the Potomac, Fredericksburg & Piedmont's narrow gauge track back to standard gauge.
+The Virginia Central Railroad converted the Potomac, Fredericksburg & Piedmont's narrow gauge track to standard gauge.
 That enabled the line to interchange freight and passenger cars with the Richmond, Fredericksburg and Potomac (RF&P) Railroad in Fredericksburg, and with the Southern Railroad in Orange.
 Its most profitable operations were moving cars from the RF&P to industrial customers on the western side of Fredericksburg.

 During the 1930's, the railroad was still called the "Narrow Gauge" despite the conversion to wider tracks.